akhikhl/checksums/README.md

 ##Overview

-Mass checksum calculation for files in the specified folder (recursive to subfolders).
+Mass checksum (MD5 and SHA1) calculation for files in the specified folder (recursive to subfolders).

 This is gradle script.
 It is supposed to be run from command line.